 The Company's ongoing investigations in the region determined that the surrounding greenstone belt is significantly underexplored and the potential to host additional mineral deposits is quite high.
 Previous exploration by Canadian Nickel Co Ltd. in the early 1970s had identified pegmatite in drill holes that were targeting nickel mineralization.
-The Company intends to conduct an airborne geophysical survey as soon as practical as the first phase of exploration on the newly acquired claims.
+The Company intends to conduct surface prospecting and geochemical sampling as the first phase of exploration on the newly acquired claims with airborne geophysical surveys and drilling to follow as soon as practical.